Virtualization Getting Started Guide

 2.3.2.
 Virtualized to Virtualized Migration (V2V)

-virt-v2vtool converts and imports virtual machines from Xen, other versions of KVM, and VMware ESX.
+virt-v2vtool converts and imports virtual machines from Xen, other versions of KVM, VMware ESX, and Hyper-V.

-- sVirt is a technology included in Red Hat Enterprise Linux 7 that integrates SELinux and virtualization.
-It applies Mandatory Access Control (MAC) to improve security when using virtual machines, and hardens the system against hypervisor bugs that might be used to attack the host or another virtual machine.
+sVirt is a technology included in Red Hat Enterprise Linux 6 that integrates SELinux and virtualization.
+It applies Mandatory Access Control (MAC) to improve security when using virtual machines, and improves security and hardens the system against hypervisor bugs that might be used to attack the host or another virtual machine.

 2.5.
 Disaster Recovery